 Buck's also still feeling the primitive vibes.
 You can take the dog out of the wild but you can’t take the wild out of the dog.

 He starts hearing this same "call from the wild;" he has this yearning to go live in the woods and hunt and howl.

 To demonstrate how loyal Buck is, Thornton tells him to jump off a cliff.
 Buck starts to do it, but Thornton pulls him back.
 It was the least he could do.

 Thornton gets in the middle of a bar fight and Buck gets viciously protective.

-Buck saves Thornton from near drowning.
+Buck saves Thornton from a near-drowning.
 This scene is heroic and dramatic and definitely worth a good read.

-Seems like Buck has gotten a reputation for being awesome.
+It seems like Buck's gotten a reputation for being awesome.
 Some men bet Thornton that Buck can’t pull a thousand-pound load.
 Thornton bets with money he doesn’t have.
 Fortunately for him, Buck pulls through and wins his master a ton of money.